 In consultation with your academic advisor or the department chair, you will select a committee chairperson, who will assist you in forming a thesis committee.
 As soon as you have a committee chairperson, you and your chairperson will need to assemble the remaining members of the committee.
-Thesis committees must comprise at least three faculty members, all of whom must have "graduate faculty" status.
-Three members of the committee will be from the Department of English, Foreign Languages, and Speech Communication and a fourth member may be added and will be an "outside" reader from another department at JSU.
+Thesis committees must comprise at least four faculty members, all of whom must have "graduate faculty" status.
+Three members of the committee will be from the Department of English and Modern Foreign Languages, and the fourth member will be an "outside" reader from another department at JSU.